-To save an animation as a series of images or a video file, you use the File > Save Animation menu option.
-This raises a file save dialog where you choose where to save the file and which format to use.
-The available file formats include AVI (on Windows and Linux), MP4 (on Windows only), and Ogg video formats, as well as image formats such PNG, JPEG, and TIFF.
-If saving an animation as image frames, ParaView will generate a series of image files sequentially numbered using the frame number as a suffix to the specified filename.

-After selecting the file and format, the Save Animation Options dialog (Fig. 1.126) is displayed.
-This dialog is nearly a clone of the Save Screenshot Options dialog (Fig. 1.124), including, optionally, the extra multiview options from Fig. 1.125, with additional format-specific compression options and a few animation-specific parameters.
+To save an animation as a series of images or a video file, you use the $File > Save \ Animation$ menu option.
+This pops up a file save dialog where you choose where to save the file and which format to use.
+After selecting the file and format, the Save Animation Options dialog (Fig. 1.116) is display.
+This dialog is nearly a clone of the Save Screenshot Options dialog (Fig. 1.114), including, optionally, the extra multiview options from Fig. 1.115, with additional format-specific compression options and a few animation-specific parameters.
 These are as follows: